-Many staff enjoy going for a walk at lunchtime now that the evenings are darker.
+Many staff enjoy going for a walk at lunchtime or after work.
 It is a good way to connect with your neighbourhood and see what is going on.
 I know I have enjoyed seeing other front gardens and collecting ideas for my own.

 The Planned & Voids Work Manager feels that it helps connect you to nature and the planet and become more aware of environmental issues.

 As the Health and Wellbeing Coordinator, I try to remain aware of my own wellbeing as well as our customers.
-I have long recognised the importance of nature for wellbeing and this year my garden has become more important than ever.
+I have long recognised the importance of nature for wellbeing and right now my garden is more important than ever.
 I am not alone as a number of other staff enjoy gardening.